MJoergen/nexys4ddr/offloader/Episodes/ep03_-_Ethernet/README.md

 number of correctly received frames), but this signal (line 42 in top.vhd) is synchronous to the Ethernet clock.
 However, the VGA module requires a signal synchronuous to the VGA clcok, and therefore we need a Clock Domain Crossing, This is handled in lines 98-111 in top.vhd, where the cdc module is instantiated.

+Note how I choose to name the signals by prepending the name with the correspoding clock domain, i.e.  all signals synchronous to the VGA clock are prepended with vga\_, and similar for the Ethernet clock.
+This naming convention helps prevent errors with incorrect clock domain crossings.

 This Clock Domain Crossing module (cdc.vhd) is a wrapper for a Xilinx Parameterized Macro (XPM), and these have to be explicitly enabled.
 This is